enarciso/MMM-ImmichTileSlideShow/README.md

 - Rotates a random tile at a fixed interval with configurable transitions (fade/slide)
 - Optional captions
 - Optional video tiles (experimental): muted, autoplay, loop with a concurrency cap (enabled by default)
-- Optional auto-scrolling to reveal more tiles (credits-style spacing with fewer columns)
+- Optional auto-scrolling to reveal more tiles (credits-style spacing with fewer columns).
+When autoLayout is true and scrolling is enabled, setting tileCols/tileRows acts as a hard override for columns/rows with automatic gap.
 - Immich integration (memory/album/search/random/anniversary)

 <img src="public/screenshot.png" alt="Screenshot" width="640" />